beeware/toga/docs/reference/api/hardware/location.rst

     want to track location while the app is in the background, you must also define the permission ``android.permission.ACCESS_BACKGROUND_LOCATION``.

-* On macOS, there is no distinction between "background" permissions and "while-running" permissions.
+* On macOS and GTK, there is no distinction between "background" permissions and "while-running" permissions for location tracking.

+* There are no permission controls for non-sandboxed GTK applications and location requests are always allowed by the host.
+Sandboxed applications (e.g., Flatpak apps) request location information via the XDG Portal Location API, which has coarse grained permissions.

 * On iOS, if the user has provided "allow once" permission for foreground location tracking, requests for background location permission will be rejected.